 If you are coming back to the Catholic faith, welcome home!
 The mercy and unconditional love of God is revealed in how the father embraced the repentant prodigal son when he humbly returned.
 We are all sinners, which is why we need the sacrament of Reconciliation.
 This beautiful Sacrament is about God’s love, mercy and forgiveness, and allows us to fully reconcile with Christ and the Church again, no matter how far we may have fallen.
 Even if you haven’t been for a long time and do not remember how to go to Confession, the priest can gently guide you through.

 If you are new to the Christian faith completely, you may like to start with reading about the life of Jesus Christ, who is at the very centre of our faith.
 The Gospel of Luke in the Holy Bible gives the story of Jesus, starting when he was born at Christmas, and ending with his passion, death and resurrection from the dead at Easter.
 The Acts of the Apostles then continues with how the Church was born, established on the foundation of the apostles and empowered by the Holy Spirit.
-If you would like a Bible, contact Fr Grant and he can give you a free copy.

 Watching the stories of other people who have embraced or have returned home to the Catholic faith can also be a source of inspiration and encouragement, as we know this journey can often be quite difficult.